 These examples provide only a glimpse into the extensive possibilities of LMS integrations.
 Assess your own learning program and technology toolkit to pinpoint the right integrations for your organization.

 Many associations use an LMS to run learning programs for their members and help them reach their career goals.
-However, according to this year’s Membership Performance Benchmark Report, their top operational challenge involves using multiple systems and experiencing information silos.
+However, according to iMIS’s Membership Performance Benchmark Report, one of their top operational challenges involves using multiple systems and experiencing information silos.

-With this in mind, we’ve compiled the top association management software (AMS) solutions that have pre-built integrations with an LMS:
+To help you tackle this challenge, we’ve compiled the top association management software (AMS) solutions that have pre-built integrations with an LMS:

 As the world’s only engagement management system (EMS), iMIS combines AMS, CRM, and website management functionality to centralize member engagement all on one platform.
 This leading membership solution connects with hundreds of association-specific tools, including TopClass LMS, to extend its already powerful capabilities.